-A note from Louise: “[U]se the power of targeted email and website domain naming to make your customers choose you first,” is the advice from Paul Icke, editorial colleague, SfEP member, and my favourite technical guru.
+A note from Louise: “[U]se the power of targeted email and website domain naming to make your customers choose you first” is the advice from Paul Icke, editorial colleague, and SfEP member.

 Here are some super marketing ideas from Paul to get you thinking.
 Paul has deliberately chosen to leave the technical aspects for another day.
 However, if you have any questions you can either use the comments section or contact Paul direct at email@example.com.
 See what he’s done with his email address?
 Read on to find out why …

 Sticks and stones will break my bones but names will never hurt me.
 Really?
 Picture this: You are project managing for a University Press on a prestige series of international law titles.
 It’s Friday afternoon before a Bank Holiday weekend.
 Your lead proofreader has just called in and is now indisposed for the foreseeable future and the first title is about to come back from typesetting.

 You still have a mountain of work to clear off your desk before you go home and so, seasoned professional that you are, you turn to the SfEP online directory for a replacement.
 Despite a fairly specialized keyword search list, you get three good hits.
 All three give return email addresses:

 There is a four-figure budget for each title with guaranteed repeat work but the clock is ticking.
 Which of the three do you feel like trying first?

 Your directory entry, business card or advert is the key you hope will unlock income, and I hope that you will find some inspiration here to use the power of targeted email and website domain naming to make your customers choose you first.

 Take yourself seriously